TezBaydu/Milestone-Project-3-Cooking/README.md

         * Slider to adjust when meals can be cooked and prepared in for user in case they want a quick meal
     - Search button - once selections have been made
         * Otherwise suggestions are provided
-    - Favourites
-        * Where a user has bookmarked favourites, these can also be listed by pressing this button <--- may not be used ---> ?!

 2. Recipe selection - Details provided by members who have shared publicly or via recipe shared database.
     - Name
-    - Favourite bookmark
     - Image
     - Description
     - Serves